-Starting in 2008, Wash-CAP has been working with the major movie theater chains in Washington to provide more captioned movies.
+Since 2008, Wash-CAP has been working with the major movie theater chains in Washington to provide more captioned movies.
 We are proud that the following theaters show all captioned movies:

 - Regal Cinema – Since 2011, offers full accommodations: captions and neck loops with their assistive listening devices.
 Their devices are found in King, Pierce, Snohomish and Whatcom County Regal theaters.

 - Century/Cinemark Theaters – Since 2012, offers full accommodations: captions and neck loops with their assistive listening devices.
 Also, in 2012, Century/Cinemark Theaters in Arizona announced they would offer full accessibility to all Arizona theaters.

 - Far Away Theaters – Captions on demand at various locations (must email and schedule with manager).